-Understanding STSE is an essential component of scientific literacy.
+STSE understandings are an essential component of scientific literacy.
 By studying the historical context, students come to appreciate ways in which cultural and intellectual traditions have influenced the questions and methodologies of science, and how science, in turn, has influenced the wider world of ideas.

-Today, most scientists work in industry, where projects are more often driven by societal and environmental needs than by pure research.
+Today, a majority of scientists work in industry, where projects are more often driven by societal and environmental needs than by pure research.
 Many technological solutions have evoked complex social and environmental issues.
-Students, as future citizens, must recognize the potential of scientific literacy to inform and empower decision making of individuals, communities, and society as a whole.
+Students, as future citizens, must recognize the potential of scientific literacy to inform and empower decision making of individuals, communities, and democratic society as a whole.